-\PP{Protection of Critical Data.} As for control data, control-flow integrity mechanisms are available in the mainline Linux kernel~\cite{ClangCFI41:online} and enforced in Android by default~\cite{androidcfi}, making hijacking control flow increasingly difficult.
-Moreover, commercial kernels use advanced techniques to safeguard the commonly exploited non-control data.
-These advanced defenses can protect specific data from corruption even in the face of an attack achieving arbitrary kernel-memory-write primitive.
-Specifically, Android uses the hypervisor to monitor \code{cred} and page table via real-time protection~\cite{samsung1, samsung2}.
-Meanwhile, the Page Protection Layer (PPL)\cite{appleblackhat}, an Apple-introduced feature tailored to protect certain parts of the kernel from itself, is also utilized to protect critical data, including \code{cred} and page tables~\cite{siguza-ios-mitigation, appleoss24:online}.
-The global variable \code{modprobe_path}~\cite{li2023hybrid} can be marked as read-only when enabling config introduced in Linux kernel 4.11 (\code{CONFIG_STATIC_USERMODEHELPER}), and is not available by default in Android kernels.
-In research studies, other ideas have been proposed, e.g., software-based shadow memory~\cite{KENALI} and hardware-based Extended Page Tables (EPT)~\cite{proskurin2020xmp} that target a wide range of non-control objects.
+\PP{Protection of Critical Data.} Control-flow integrity mechanisms in the mainline Linux kernel and default enforcement in Android~\cite{androidcfi} make hijacking control flow increasingly difficult.
+Additionally, commercial kernels employ advanced techniques to protect commonly exploited non-control data.
+These defenses can safeguard specific data from corruption even if an attack achieves arbitrary kernel-memory-write primitives.
+For example, Android uses the hypervisor to monitor \code{cred} and the page table via real-time protection~\cite{samsung1, samsung2}.
+Meanwhile, the Page Protection Layer~\cite{appleblackhat}, an Apple-introduced feature, protects certain parts of the kernel from itself and is used to safeguard critical data such as \code{cred} and page tables~\cite{siguza-ios-mitigation,appleoss24:online}.
+The global variable \code{modprobe_path}~\cite{li2023hybrid} can be marked as read-only with the config introduced in Linux kernel 4.11 (\code{CONFIG_STATIC_USERMODEHELPER}).
+Research studies have proposed other ideas, e.g., software-based shadow memory~\cite{song2016enforcing} and hardware-based Extended Page Tables~\cite{proskurin2020xmp} that target a wide range of non-control objects.
 Unfortunately, their effectiveness highly depends on their ability to identify meaningful non-control data.
-For instance, since KENALI~\cite{KENALI} failed to identify the majority of FSKOs that we reported, our objects would not be put into the protection domain.
+For instance, since KENALI~\cite{song2016enforcing} failed to identify the majority of FSKOs that we reported, our objects would not be put into the protection domain.